Weclome to Optics 3D Limited

-Covid-19 Update: We like to reassure our customers that we are largely opperating normally during these difficult times.
+Covid-19 Update: We would like to reassure our customers that we are largely operating normally during these difficult times.
 The only effect of Covid-19 on Optics 3D is that our prescription eyewear may take a little longer to prepare due to the reduced capacity of our suppliers.

-I have prepared this short video to demostrate our products:
+I have prepared this short video to demonstrate our products:

 This video is also available in 3D by clicking here.

 We have two ranges of product, our RxMono3D and and our more stylish RxMulti3D glasses.
 All our glasses feature tough rigid polarisers, much more sturdy than those of the cheap nasty glasses supplied by the cinemas.

 Our lower cost product, RxMono3D, is a single system 3D glasses available for RealD, MasterImage 3D, passive 3DTVs, Linear 3D or as sunglasses.
 Note, Linear 3D, compatible with Imax 3D, comes in two types, with the linear polarisers set at 0°/90° and those with them set at 45°/135°, both of which we support.
 Glasses for one of these will not work with the other, unless you tilt your head at 45°!

 These all use an insert to hold prescription lenses whih clips into the inside of the frames.
 The advantages of this are that they do not have to be prescription 3D glass all the time, for example, if you wear contacts lenses are worn, and if your prescription changes only the insert needs to changed.